Normal Memory Loss with Age Versus Dementia

 While Alzheimer's prevention has no definitive answers at this time, research has shown that we can take action to reduce our risk of developing it.

-The MIND Diet (Mediterranean-DASH Intervention for Neurodegenerative Delay) is an example of a diet that has recently been associated with brain health.
+The MIND Diet (Mediterranean-DASH Intervention for Neurodegenerative Delay) is a diet that has been associated with brain health.

 10 Habits for a Healthy Brain

-The Alzheimer’s Association® has a list of the positive actions that contribute to brain health and can lower your risk of cognitive decline.
+The Alzheimer’s Association® has a list of the positive actions that you can take to improve your brain health and lower your risk of cognitive decline.